CloudBoltSoftware/magic-cli/README.md

 Updated tools to 01ec2ef (2016-03-30 16:20:30 -0700)
 ```

-`magic-cli-update` provides a starting point for you to use for your own updater.
+`c-update` provides a starting point for you to use for your own updater.
 If you're hosting your tools in a git repository, customizing this script just entails modifying the `SOURCE_REPO` constant at the top of the file.
 If your needs are more complex, you can replace the `fetch_latest_code!` and `get_version_info` methods.